garvita2003/VE3_Assignment/README.md

 ## Prerequisites

-- Node.js must be installed on the system.
+- Node.js must be installed on the system of version 18.17.0 or above.
 - You should have a MongoDB database.
 - You should have a code editor (preferred: VS Code)